Exiv2/exiv2/README.md

 | unit_tests         | C++       | unitTests               | $ ctest -R unit       | -DEXIV2\_BUILD\_UNIT\_TESTS=On |
 | versionTest        | C++       | src/version.cpp         | $ ctest -R version    | Always in library              |

-The term _**bash scripts**_ is historical.
-The implementation of the tests in this collection originally required bash.
-These scripts have been rewritten in python.
+The term _**bash**_ is historical.
+These tests were originally bash scripts and they have been rewritten in python.
 Visual Studio Users will appreciate the python implementation as it avoids the installation of mingw/cygwin and special PATH settings.

 #### Environment Variables used by the test suite: